W. Smith 1853 Category: Nitzschioid

 TYPE SPECIES: Tryblionella acuminata W. Smith

 Valves are typically linear-lanceolate to elliptical in some species.
-Like Nitzschia, Tryblionella possesses an excentric raphe, positioned in a canal along one valve margin.
-The raphe systems within a frustule are positioned on opposite, in the manner of nitzschiod symmetry.
+Like Nitzschia, Tryblionella possesses an eccentric raphe, positioned in a canal along one valve margin.
+The raphe systems within a frustule are positioned on opposite, in the manner of nitzschioid symmetry.
 The raphe canal is supported by fibulae.
 Valves have a distinct longitudinal undulation on the face.